northwood-labs/csp-parser/README.md

 This code is not a web browser, so the parts of the spec about "blocking networking requests" aren't relevant.
 However, calling this out as what a web browser _would do_ can be helpful.

 > [!CAUTION]
 > Partially working.
-Has complete support for CSP Level 2.
-CSP Level 3 has not yet been implemented.
+Code which parses the policy has complete support for CSP Level 2, and CSP Level 3 (Draft) support is mostly complete.
+Code which performs deeper evaluation of the content of the page against the CSP policy has not yet been started.

 Implements parsing and evaluation for [CSP2](https://www.w3.org/TR/CSP2/) (2016) and the [CSP3 working draft](https://www.w3.org/TR/2024/WD-CSP3-20240424/) (April 2024).